Tradescantia zebrina: Invasiveness

 It is classified as a Category 1b Invasive Species in South Africa, and thus may no longer be planted or propagated.
 All trade in seeds, cuttings or other propagative material is prohibited.
 It may not be transported or be allowed to disperse, either in rural or urban areas.
 It is also an invasive species in the Galápagos Islands.

+Phytochemistry

+In regions such as Latin America and Asia, the leaves of Tradescantia zebrina are traditionally consumed as herbal teas or medicinal decoctions.
+Phytochemical analyses indicate the leaves contain bioactive compounds, primarily phenolic acids, flavonoids, and anthocyanins.
+In vitro studies demonstrate that aqueous extracts possess antioxidant and anti-inflammatory properties, including the ability to scavenge free radicals, hydrogen peroxide, and nitric oxide.

+However, research using simulated gastrointestinal digestion models reveals that these phenolic and flavonoid compounds are chemically unstable.
+During digestion, they degrade significantly, causing a severe reduction in antioxidant and anti-inflammatory capacity.
+Due to this poor bioaccessibility, exploiting T. zebrina as an oral functional food ingredient requires protective delivery systems, such as microencapsulation, to preserve the compounds during gastrointestinal transit.